rinnakk/japanese-pretrained-models/README.md

 ![rinna-icon](./rinna.png)

 This repository provides the code for training Japanese GPT-2 models.
-This code has been used for producing [japanese-gpt2-medium](https://huggingface.co/rinna/japanese-gpt2-medium) released by [rinna](https://corp.rinna.co.jp/).
+This code has been used for producing [japanese-gpt2-medium released on  HuggingFace model hub](https://huggingface.co/rinna/japanese-gpt2-medium) by [rinna](https://corp.rinna.co.jp/).

+---

+**Please open an issue (in English/日本語) if you encounter any problem using the code or using our models via Huggingface.**

+---

 ## Train a Japanese GPT-2 from scratch on your own machine